Well Details

 If the parser misses a field, enter it manually after import.
 The other fields still come through.

-5.3 Why Fluid Shots Matter
+6.3 Why Fluid Shots Matter

 A fluid shot tells you what the well is actually doing right now.
 It is the only way to calibrate a simulation against reality.

-In RodSim's Simulation Preferences, click Fluid Shot Data: Most Recent / 30d Avg / 90d Avg to auto-fill target fluid level and target PIP from this tab.
+In RodSim's Simulation Preferences, click Fluid Shot Data: Most Recent / 30d Avg / 90d Avg to auto-fill target fluid level and target PIP from this section.
 Without fluid shots you are guessing at those numbers.

 Saving and Validation